peterpih/WilliamCargilfield/20151120 Book - A Fright in the Night.md

 Biff and Chip went to stay with Gran.
-They ewent to stay for a week.
+They went to stay for a week.
 "Bee good," called Mum.
 "Don;t worry," said Gran.
 "I will."